Bloody New Year: Music

 The electronic musical score for Bloody New Year was composed by Nick Magnus.
 The film features seven songs by Magnus and Chas Cronk's band Cry No More: "Recipe for Romance" (which accompanies both the opening and closing credits), "Boys Don't Cry", "Caveman Rock", "Jenny", "You're Not Fooling Me", "Every Single Time" and "When Love Is Not Enough".

 Release

-Bloody New Year was released on video in September 1987 in the UK and on 22 October 1987 in the US.